acorn-io/acorn-oss-workshop/router.md

 ```

 After a couple of seconds you will be returned 3 endpoints, they are similar to the following ones:

 - http://resultui-vote-f1825499e037.5its5i.alpha.on-acorn.io
 - http://voteui-vote-c7bc34b6f316.5its5i.alpha.on-acorn.io
 - http://voting-vote-fba3393a0c9a.5its5i.alpha.on-acorn.io

-While the 2 first ones are similar to the endpoints you get previously, the last one was created because of the definition of the router.

-The vote UI can then be accessed via ```http://voting-vote-fba3393a0c9a.5its5i.alpha.on-acorn.io/vote```, the result UI via ```http://voting-vote-fba3393a0c9a.5its5i.alpha.on-acorn.io/result```.
+The 2 first ones are similar to the endpoints you get previously (to access the *voteui* or the *resultui* containers directly).
+The last one was created because of the definition of the router.
+Using this last endpoint the vote UI can then be accessed via ```http://voting-vote-fba3393a0c9a.5its5i.alpha.on-acorn.io/vote```, the result UI via ```http://voting-vote-fba3393a0c9a.5its5i.alpha.on-acorn.io/result```.

 <details>
   <summary markdown="span">If you curious about...</summary>